Can jeans last forever? Let's find out!

 Congratulations on your purchase of top quality denim.
 You have shopped our amazing collection of NYDJ and Liverpool denim, right?
 Jeans like this cost more than your average mall jeans, but you will see the difference.
 Not only are they more flattering, but they will last a lot longer.
 It’s smarter to buy one pair of high quality jeans that will last 10 years and look great, than buy 5 pairs of cheap jeans that look so-so and wear out after one season.

 The question is, how to make them last 10 (or 20, or 30) years?
-Some guidelines below:
+Some guidelines (and popular styles of denim at Three Wrens right now) below:

 Step away from your washer